ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 ------------

-When read methods affected by QiStreamBehavior (as shown above) are given an index that occurs between two values in a stream, it is the *Mode* object that determines what values will be retrieved.
-The table below shows how a stream will behave for the mode values
+When read methods affected by QiStreamBehavior (as shown above) are given an index that occurs between two values in a stream, the **Mode** object determines which values are retrieved.
+The table below shows how a stream behaves for the mode values
 listed:

 +---------------------------+--------------------------------+--------------------------------------------------+